-- git; - an appropriate C++ compiler (e.g. GCC 5 or above, or clang); - Python version >= 2.7 (version >= 3.0 strongly recommended); - the zlib compression library and its corresponding development header/include files; - the Eigen template library (only consists of development header/include files); - Qt version >= 5.5, its corresponding development header/include files, and the executables required to compile the code.
-Note that this can be broken up into several packages, depending on how your distribution has chosen to distribute this.
-You will need to get those that provide these Qt modules: Core, GUI, OpenGL, SVG, and the gmake, rcc & moc executables (note these will probably be included in one of the other packages); - [optional] the TIFF library and utilities version >= 4.0, and its corresponding development header/include files; - [optional] the FFTW library version >= 3.0, and its corresponding development header/include files; - [optional] the PNG library and its corresponding development header/include files.
+- your compiler (gcc 4.9 or above, or clang) - Python version >2.7 - · the zlib compression library and its corresponding development header/include files - the Eigen template library (only consists of development header/include files);

+• Qt version >4.7, its corresponding development header/include files, and the executables required to compile the code.
+Note this will most likely be broken up into several packages, depending on how your distribution has chosen to distribute this.
+You will need to get those that provide these Qt modules: Core, GUI, OpenGL, SVG, and the qmake, rcc & moc executables (note these will probably be included in one of the other packages).

-Warning: Compilers included in older distributions, e.g. Ubuntu 12.04, may not be capable of compiling MRtrix3, as it requires C++11 support.
-A solution is to install a newer compiler as provided by an optional addon package repository, e.g. the Ubuntu toolchain PPA.
-Once the relevant repository has been added to the distribution's package manager, you'll need to update the local list of available packages (e.g. sudo apt-get update), followed by explicit installation of the newer version of the compiler (e.g. sudo apt-get install g++-7).
+Warning: The compiler included in Ubuntu 12.04 and other older distributions is no longer capable of compiling MRtrix3, as it now requires C++11 support.
+The solution is to use a newer compiler as provided by the Ubuntu toolchain PPA - follow the link for instructions on how to add the PPA.
+Once the PPA has been added, you'll need to issue a sudo apt-get update, followed by sudo apt-get install g++-4.9.
+You will probably also need to tell ./configure to use this compiler (see ./configure -help for further options):